krishna-xebia/krishna-cicd/README.md

 How its work:

+Install jenkins from scratch

-Download the plugins and install it jenkins
+Download the plugins and update the jenkins plugin

 Create the new project from jenkins-cli

-Fetch the code from github with the help github plugin and web hook
+Fetch the code from github with the help github plugin and webhook

-Downtime will be zero, elastic beanstalk deployment with one server at a time
+Downtime of infra will be zero, elastic beanstalk deployment with one server at a time

 As per the security have removed AWS access key / secret key and git password.